Metal Roof Myths and Reality, Plus Oil Canning

 Oil canning is associated with standing seam metal roofs only.
 It is the rippling effect of the metal due to several factors.
 One factor is the manufacturing process.
 When metal is not produced up to certain standards, oil canning is far more prevalent.
 Be sure the factory that the aluminum is coming from is reputable.
 A second and even more important issue is the installation.
 There are installation methods that mitigate oil canning.
 The installation should be done by professional metal mechanics, installers that do this every day.
 The picture in this post was done by less than a professional mechanic.
 You can see the rippling effect of the panels.
 They are not flat and crisp as they should be.
 Not all standing seam roofs oil cane if they are installed properly and the base metal is a quality product.

 With these different myths debunked, you can see that metal is one of the best roofs a homeowner can invest in.
 At Classic Metal Roofs we provide metal roofing for residences in MA, CT, RI, NH, Coastal ME and Westchester County NY.
-Contact us if you are interested in “The Best Roof Under The Sun” call us today at 1-800-543-8938.
+Call us today at (866) 660-6668 or use our Free Consultation form if you are interested in “The Best Roof Under The Sun.”